gnolang/gno/docs/getting-started/playground/start.md

 ### REPL (experimental)

-The **REPL** Feature, although experimental, will let you experiment with the GnoVM in REPL mode.
+The **REPL** feature allows you to experiment with the GnoVM.
+It provides a command-line interface for hands-on learning, iterative testing, and swift prototyping.

 ## Learning about Gno.land & writing Gno code